Nikol-coder/MAKAR/README.md

 # 🌐 MAKAR: a Multi-Agent framework based Knowledge-Augmented Reasoning for Grounded Multimodal Named Entity Recognition

-> **MAKAR**: Grounded Multimodal Named Entity Recognition (GMNER), which aims to extract textual entities, their types, and corresponding visual regions from image-text data
+> **MAKAR**: Grounded Multimodal Named Entity Recognition (GMNER), which aims to extract textual entities, their types, and corresponding visual regions from image-text data.
+For details, see our EMNLP 2025 paper: [MAKAR: A Multi-Agent Framework based Knowledge-Augmented Reasoning for Grounded Multimodal Named Entity Recognition](https://aclanthology.org/2025.emnlp-main.311.pdf).
 ---

 ## 📰 News 🔥